databio/bedboss/README.md

 ## 2) bedqc

 Assess QC of BED files and flag potential problems for further evaluation so you can determine whether they should be included in downstream analysis.
-Currently, it flags BED files that are larger than 2 GB, have over 5 milliom regions, or have mean region width less than 10 bp.
+Currently, it flags BED files that are larger than 2 GB, have over 5 million regions, or have a mean region width less than 10 bp.
 These thresholds can be changed with pipeline arguments.

 ## 3) bedstat